 Just like A List Apart, it's essential staple reading for creatives and you'll plenty of influential, cutting-edge pieces.

-Besides of course lots of daily stuff for designers - including of course web designers.
+Besides of course lots of daily stuff for designers - including of course web design blogs.

 DesignTaxi is another of my favourite sources for design news, inspiration, creative thinking, source for great designer tools and in general an excellent source to keep up with the latest and greatest.

-We only learnt about DesignTaxi fairly recently - but we're really glad we did!
+We only learned about DesignTaxi fairly recently, it has actually been quite a while now, because this article has been updated several times over the years - but we're really glad we did!

 Not really a blog per se, it's a subreddit.